Bogdanp/awesome-advent-of-code/README.md

 * [aoctimer](https://github.com/caderek/aoctimer) -- A language-agnostic, multiplatform tool to measure your solution time in relative units, so you can share and compare your results with others.
 * [aocrunner](https://github.com/caderek/aocrunner) -- A fast solutions runner and template generator, with simple CLI, customizable template, simple testing utility, live reload, and adventofcode.com integration. *(JavaScript, TypeScript)*
 * [advent-of-code-client](https://github.com/toblu/advent-of-code-client) -- A Node.js package for fetching inputs, running puzzle challenges and submitting answers to adventofcode.com directly from your JavaScript code.
 Also includes some commonly used & customizable input transformation functions. *(JavaScript)*
+* [AoC-execution-time-table-generator](https://github.com/coralkashri/AoC-execution_time_table_generator) -- A C++20 tool to generate an execution time table for both parts of each AoC day, based on input file with time details.

 ## Other Advent Calendars